SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Tags.md

 When importing external character cards from downloaded images (or from the "Import content from external URL" button), you'll be prompted to optionally import the tags that it contains.
 They are not required for the card to function; tags are simply organizational.

+Embedded card tags are stored in the "Creator's Metadata" section of "Advanced Definitions" menu of the character editor.
+If you wish to propose some tags to other users who would import that character, populate the "Tags to Embed" field with a comma-separated list of tags.

 !!! info Note
 This popup will appear only if a User Settings option "Import Card Tags" is set to "Ask".
 !!!